jaredhancock31/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 #### RoleArn

 Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role.
-This provides permissions for Amazon EKS to call other AWS APIs.
+This provides permissions for Amazon EKS to call other AWS API operations.

 _Required_: Yes